Located in the Northland region

 He was also known for his immense size and large appetite.
 When missionary leader Samuel Marsden invited Tareha onboard the ship Dromedary, "there was not an armchair in the cabin which he could sit".

 The first locality to attract pacific whalers was Te Puna the domain of Te Pahi.
-There was good anchorage inside the Mangonui inlet (Te Puna).
+There was good anchorage inside the Mangōnui inlet.
 Akeake would have had contact with these whalers through observation from the pa and perhaps trade.

 Cruise, R.A., 1824.
 Journal of 10 months stay in New Zealand